IKIM-Essen/ClusterDocs/docs/security/safe-use.md

 ## Biomedical data

-- RCC accepts data that the project has established as non-identifiable for this environment.
+- RCC may process biomedical research data when the approved project purpose and safeguards cover RCC; the data do not have to be anonymous.
 - Removing names is not enough when genomic, imaging, free-text, date, rare-disease, or linkage information can still identify a person.
-- Keep re-identification keys and identifiable source data outside RCC.
+- Keep direct identifying fields and re-identification keys outside RCC.
-- Complete [Class 11](../course/class-11-biomedical-data-privacy.md); keep direct identifiers and re-identification keys outside RCC, and confirm that the project governance covers the biomedical data and intended use.
+- Complete [Class 13](../course/class-13-biomedical-data-privacy.md); keep direct identifiers and re-identification keys outside RCC, and confirm that the project governance covers the biomedical data and intended use.